 If you are using any VPN service, turn them off before accessing your Netflix account to avoid errors.

-You can also consider other VPNs like IPVanish if you don’t want to use the internet without protection.
-Compared to other VPNs, IPVanish keeps your connection reliable while protecting your data online.
+You can also consider other VPNs like PureVPN if you don’t want to use the internet without protection.
+Compared to other VPNs, PureVPN keeps your connection reliable while protecting your data online.

 6. Clear Your Browsing Data.

 If you cannot access your Netflix account using your browser, you may be dealing with corrupted files on your browsing data.
 Browsers store temporary data on your system that are called caches and cookies.